semgrep/semgrep-docs/docs/semgrep-app/notifications.md

 ### Enabling Semgrep App to post comments on GitLab merge request

-This section documents how to configure GitLab to enable Semgrep App to post comments for merge requests.
+This section documents how to enable Semgrep App to post comments on merge requests.

 Automated comments on GitLab merge requests look like this: